Islandora/documentation/docs/technical-documentation/diagram.md

 ## Event Example

-As an example, when an Islandora Repository manager uploades an image to Islandora, an event is emitted to generate a thumbnail for that image.
+As an example, when an Islandora Repository manager uploades an image to their Islandora repository, an event is emitted to generate a thumbnail for that image.
 That event is put on the event queue, alpaca reads the message from the queue, and forwards the event to the configured service.
-In the case of a thumbnail, houdini handles generating the thumbnail for the uploaded image
+In the case of a thumbnail, [houdini] handles generating the thumbnail for the uploaded image

 ```mermaid
 flowchart TD